atlassian-labs/compiled/packages/eslint-plugin/src/rules/jsx-pragma/README.md

 # @compiled/eslint-plugin/jsx-pragma

-This rule ensures a jsx pragma is used when using CSS prop.
+Enforce a jsx pragma is set when using the `css` prop.
-You can configure which jsx pragma to use via the `runtime` option (either classic or automatic).
-Defaults to automatic.
+The `--fix` option [on the command line] automatically fixes problems reported by this rule.

-## Examples
+## Fail

-👎 Example of **incorrect** code for this rule:

 ```js
 // [{ "pragma": "jsx" }]